anirudhjbabu1/Paper-Implementation/Computer_Vision/Paper-1/README.md

 - FLN feateure learning network, A machine - learned feature extractor introduced to effectively extract the 3D shape information.
 - Reducing computation and focus on memory constraints.
 Voxel grouping and random sampling technique is used to process the voxeks containing more than a T number of points in the voxel.
 - END-to-END 3D detection architecture: that simultaneously learns the feeature representation from the raw point cloud data and predicts accureate 3D bounding boxes in an end-to-end fashion.

+VoxelNet in a nutshell “ Divide the point clouds into equally spaced 3D voxels, encode each voxel via stacked VFE layers into a vector, and then aggregate (combine) the local voxel features using 3D convolutional layers, transform the point cloud into high dimensional volumetric representation.
+Finally, the modified RPN network which intakes the volumetric representation and provides the detection result"